MigCast9/Personal-and-School-Projects/README.md

 Each folder contains different codes with different classes pertaining to divergent classes.

 Firstly, the Computational Quantum Electromagnetics Folder has code I have written has the first script I have ever written, in Python for something other than school or for personal use.
+Moreover, the "Python Class" folder has some very simple code related to the first class in Python I have taken.

 Secondly, my Python for Data Science Folder has assignments related to the class of same name I have taken at Purdue University on my third semester.